rung/tutorial-gke-security/README.md

 ```bash
 gcloud container clusters create gke-security-testing --zone us-central1-a --machine-type g1-small --num-nodes 3 --async
 ```
+- You can check the status on [console](https://console.cloud.google.com/kubernetes/list)

 #### Get a credential of GKE
 ```bash